wazuh/wazuh-splunk/readme.md

 ## forwarder config

 Configuration to install on distribuited environment.
-T